medylme/ShaderBrightnessManager/README.md

 - [lilToon](https://github.com/lilxyzw/lilToon)

 ## How to use
-- After importing the unity package, go to *dylTools* on the menu bar and select *Shader Brightness Manager*.
+- After importing the unity package, go to *medyl* on the menu bar and select *Shader Brightness Manager*.
 - Then, drag or select an avatar on the selector.
 The tool will display all the brightness values for the supported materials, and any materials it can't use.
 - For shaders that support locking, do note **materials have to be unlocked** in order for the tool to recognize it.